Kate Upton Rocks A Tropical Cleavage-Baring Look To Celebrate Her Birthday

-Model and actress Kate Upton took to Instagram to share a sweet post for her birthday with her 6.2 million Instagram followers.
+Model and actress Kate Upton took to Instagram to share a sweet birthday post with her 6.2 million followers.
 Kate didn’t include a geotag on the post, but it appeared to have been taken in her kitchen.
 In the background was an endless stretch of white cabinets, as well as a stove with some festive pennants hung above it.
 Kate stood next to an island that was filled with birthday treats, from small wrapped gift boxes to flowers in vases to a stunning pastel two-tier cake with golden candles atop it.

 Kate showed off her curves in a casual yet super sexy ensemble with a tropical print.
 The outfit was a matching set with a deep green leaf print on a pale pink background.
 On top, she rocked a crop top with a plunging neckline that revealed a serious amount of cleavage.
 The top had short sleeves and the bodice clung to every inch of her curvaceous figure.